brygotti/lesfraisestagada/analysis.md

     Two countries are said to be <strong>connected</strong> if at least one article from the first country contains a link to an article associated to the other country.
 </blockquote>

 We contruct a graph of the Wikispeedia network overlayed with a world map for better visualization of the countries' importance.
-On this graph (bellow), we have:
+On this graph (<a href="#world-map-wikipedia" data-bs-toggle="tooltip">figure 4</a>), we have:
 - each node is a country
 - the size and color of a node is proportional to the number of articles associtated to that node
 - edges represent connnections between countries in the Wikipedia graph